 \mypar{Semi-supervised instance segmentation} Previous work has considered the use of pseudo labeling to leverage unlabeled data for semi-supervised instance segmentation~\cite{filipiak22arxiv, wang22cvpr}.
-A ``teacher'' instance segmentation model is used to label unlabeled images, which are then used by the ``student'' model in addition to labeled images for which ground-truth instance segmentations are available.
-A key factor for the success of such methods is some level of discrepancy between the teacher and the student model, which ensures that the teacher provides stable and strong training signal to the student by means of the pseudo labels.
-If both models are identical, the student will not learn anything new from the teacher.
+A ``teacher'' instance segmentation model is used to annotate unlabeled images, which are then used by the ``student'' model in addition to labeled images for which ground-truth instance segmentations are available.
+A key factor for the success of such methods is the discrepancy between the teacher and student models, which ensures that the teacher provides a stable and strong training signal to the student by means of the pseudo labels.
 The first condition ---stability--- can be achieved by using a fixed teacher, or using a teacher with the same architecture as the student and updating it as an exponential moving average (EMA) from the student~\cite{filipiak22arxiv,rolemodels,wang22cvpr}.
-The second condition ---strong training signal--- can be met by using different data augmentations of the same image for the teacher and student model: using strong augmentation for the student and weaker augmentation for the teacher ensures high quality of the pseudo labels of the teacher and useful training signal for the student being confronted with hard prediction tasks on strongly augmented training data.
+The second condition ---strong training signal--- can be met by using different data augmentations of the same image for the teacher and student model: using strong augmentations for the student and weaker augmentations for the teacher ensures high quality for the pseudo labels of the teacher and a useful training signal for the student being confronted with hard prediction tasks on strongly augmented training data.

 Among the few existing semi-supervised instance segmentation approaches, Noisy Boundaries~\cite{wang22cvpr} performs distillation with a fixed Mask-RCNN teacher model trained from labeled data only.
 The student network is learning a noise-tolerant mask head for boundary prediction by leveraging low-resolution features.
 The Polite Teacher~\cite{filipiak22arxiv} approach is closer to our work and also uses EMA teacher updates.
-In this work we develop an improved burn-in stage, before starting the main semi-supervised training loop, in which we pre-train the student model from both labeled data as well as unlabeled data using pseudo labels from a fixed teacher model.
+In our work we develop an improved burn-in stage, before starting the main semi-supervised training loop, in which we pre-train the student model from both labeled data as well as unlabeled data using pseudo labels from a fixed teacher model.
 In contrast, Polite Teacher pre-trains the student from supervised data only.